sc2kfix/sc2kfix/README.md

 sc2kfix implements multiple hooks and a work-in-progress framework for detouring and injecting new code into the game.
 These are documented in the hooks/hooks.md file.
 These are currently being used to assist in reverse engineering various components of the game's code, but attaching them to eg. a scripting language of some sorts in the future is not entirely unlikely.
 There is also a debugging console that can be enabled by passing "-console" to SimCity 2000.
 While the debugging console generally tries to stop you from doing anything too dangerous, it will happily let you probe any valid memory in the game's address space, which could have adverse effect on any loaded cities.
 Please be careful when writing to arbitrary memory addresses.

+sc2kfix includes the Kuroko programming language (https://github.com/kuroko-lang/kuroko) for modding and scripting purposes.
+Kuroko is an embeddable, bytecode-compiled dialect of Python that is released under the terms of the MIT license (copyright (c) 2020-2024 K. Lange <klange@toaruos.org>).
+Documentation on the language including an online REPL with a tutorial can be found at https://kuroko-lang.github.io.

 ## How do I use it?
 1. If you are installing the game from scratch, copy the SC2K folder from your CD (under the WIN95 folder in the Special Edition CD) to your hard drive.
    * Make sure to copy the SC2K folder somewhere writable, as the game stores its saves in a subfolder of that directory.